 - Autoimmune liver diseases: These inflammatory diseases are caused by immune cells attacking the liver and can progress to cirrhosis and liver failure.

-- Primary biliary cirrhosis: Damaged bile ducts in the liver; can lead to scarring of the liver tissue and cirrhosis.
+- Primary biliary cholangitis: Damaged bile ducts in the liver; can lead to scarring of the liver tissue and cirrhosis.

 - Non-alcoholic fatty liver disease: Inflammation and scarring from fat buildup in the liver in people who have metabolic abnormalities such as obesity and diabetes.

-- Cirrhosis: A slow deterioration and scarring of the liver due to chronic injury.
+- Wilson disease: A slow deterioration and scarring of the liver due to chronic injury.

 Taking Care of Hepatology Complications